MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 1. Log into the Client 2 VM (LON-CL1) as the **lon-cl2\admin** account.

-2. In **Microsoft Edge**, navigate to **https://admin.powerplatform.microsoft.com** and log into the Power Platform admin Center as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+2. In **Microsoft Edge**, navigate to **https://admin.powerplatform.microsoft.com** and log into the Power Platform admin center as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

-3. In the **Power Platform admin center**, in the left navigation pane, select **Data policies**.
+3. In the **Power Platform admin center**, in the left navigation pane, select the drop-down for **Policies** and then select **Data policies**.

 4. On the **Data policies** page, select **+ New Policy**.